Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

 The main concepts of the Native Testing Library are the [queries](https://www.native-testing-library.com/docs/api-queries) and [firing events](https://www.native-testing-library.com/docs/api-events).
 Queries are used extract a set of nodes from the component that is rendered using the [render](https://www.native-testing-library.com/docs/api-main#render-options) function.
-These are useful in tests where we except for example some text, such as name of a repository, to be present in the rendered component.
+Queries are useful in tests where we except for example some text, such as name of a repository, to be present in the rendered component.
 To get hands on specific nodes easily, it is recommended to tag nodes with the `testID` prop, and query it with the [getByTestId](https://www.native-testing-library.com/docs/api-queries#bytestid) function.
 Every React Native core component accept the `testID` prop.
 Here is an example of how to use the queries:

 ```javascript
 import React from 'react';